 - In the musical of Les Misérables, Marius and Cosette play this perfectly straight, randomly running into each other in the street.
 He apologizes and stoops to help her up, and then they make eye contact.
 Emphasis added because the musical score emphasizes that precise moment with a sting.

-- Being a modernized version of La Bohème, Rent does a similar thing between Roger and Mimi in the song "Light My Candle".
+- Being a modernized version, RENT does a similar thing between Roger and Mimi in the song "Light My Candle".
 Only it's played with a bit as they'd clearly seen each other around before, don't get involved until later in the movie version, and it's implied that Mimi orchestrated it to try to invoke the trope with Roger.

 - The play Thoroughly Modern Millie begins with the titular Millie quite literally running into Jimmy, her love interest and also very, very rich